elsa-workflows/elsa-orchard-core/src/modules/OrchardCore.Elsa.Designer/API_REFERENCE.md

 ## Overview

 The OrchardCore.Elsa.Designer is a Razor Class Library (RCL) that provides Blazor components and services for the Elsa workflow designer.
-This document describes the public API for integrating the Designer into your Blazor WebAssembly applications.
+The core library is hosting-model agnostic and is accompanied by two lightweight wrapper packages:

+- `OrchardCore.Elsa.Designer.BlazorWasm` – extension methods and references for WebAssembly hosts.
+- `OrchardCore.Elsa.Designer.BlazorServer` – extension methods and references for Blazor Server hosts.

+Use the package that matches your hosting model, or build a custom host by calling the shared `AddElsaDesignerCore` method described below.

 ## Extension Methods